Approximate Cross-validated Mean Estimates for Bayesian Hierarchical Regression Models: Results

 \section{Results}

-Table \ref{tab:data} is a high-level summary of the differences between the example data sets and their models.
-The first three examples are linear mixed models (LMMs) and use AXE directly; the last three are generalized linear mixed models (GLMMs) and use instead a normal approximation of the response.
-The first four examples include models where $\Sigma$ is a diagonal matrix, while the last two examples have CAR structure on the covariance of the random effects.
+We use publicly available data to compare AXE and the LCO methods described in \Cref{sec:other_lco} {to manual cross-validation (MCV).} Table \ref{tab:data} is a high-level summary of the data sets and models used in our examples.
+The first three examples are linear mixed models (LMMs); the last three are generalized linear mixed models (GLMMs).
+The first four examples include models where $\theta$ are independent and identically distributed (i.i.d.) and $\Sigma$ is a diagonal matrix, while $\theta$ in the last two examples are Gaussian Markov random fields (GMRFs).
+Three of our examples consist of balanced data sets (Eight schools, SLC, and SRD), while the remainder are imbalanced.\footnote{Code available online as part of supplemental materials.}

-Model estimates are often evaluated using cross-validated root mean square error (RMSE), where the error is the difference between $E[Y_j | Y_{-j}]$ and $Y_j$.
-To compare how different RMSE is when using an LCO approximation method, we take the log ratio of approximate RMSE to ground-truth MCV RMSE.
-We calculate the log ratio separately within each CV fold to obtain more fine-grained comparisons of LCO results:

-{We compared LRRs for AXE, GHOST, iIS-C, and iIS-A across our example data sets.
-We also compared two variations on AXE, where instead of using the full-data posterior means $\hat{\Sigma}$ and $\hat{\tau}$ as plug-in estimates for \ereft{eqn:axe}, we used the maximum a posteriori (MAP) values and the iIS estimates for $\Sigma$ and $\tau$.
-We found that there was not much difference between the three estimates and present here the results using the full-data posterior means $\hat{\Sigma}$ and $\hat{\tau}$.}

-Figure \ref{fig:boxplots_all} contains boxplots of LRR for each LCO method and data set.
-In general, LRR for AXE approximations are consistently near 0, with lower variance than other LCO methods.
-Each of the other methods performs well for one or more data sets, but none perform well consistently across all data sets.

-Panel A of Figure \ref{fig:boxplots_all}, with result for the Eight schools data, also includes a comparison to PSIS-LOO, for perspective.
-As the data scale $\alpha$ increased, PSIS-LOO's accuracy decreased, while the LCO approximation methods stayed consistently accurate.
-All LCO methods do have a few cases with high LRR for the Eight Schools data; for the LCO methods, these typically correspond to cases with low MCV RMSE and often a low data scaling factor.

-Panel B of Figure \ref{fig:boxplots_all} contains results for the full Radon data, with 919 data points and 85 clusters (counties).
-The Radon data is a relatively rich data set and all LCO methods perform well here, with low absolute LRR.